upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

    * to create more pressure for conflict, limit resources by removing key cards at the start.
    * require that the player must be on a King card to win
    * a win can be achieved the moment the conditions are met (not waiting to the end of the round)
+* 1.6
+   * fixing inconsistencies in the grid sizes